ArenKDesai/Aren-s-Notes/Big Data Systems/Google Cloud Platform - CS544.md

 ## Compute
 ### VMs
-Virtual machines that you can specify GPU type, number of GPUs, machine type, et.c Multi-tenant hosts are VMs with multiple customers, sole-tenant are VMs what all share one customer.
+Virtual machines that you can specify GPU type, number of GPUs, machine type, etc.
+Multi-tenant hosts are VMs with multiple customers, sole-tenant are VMs what all share one customer.

 ## BigQuery